4 Year Suggested Checklist

 - Apply for the AAMC's Fee Assistance Program

-- Apply to medical schools (late spring, early summer)
+- Apply to medical schools (early summer if possible)

 - Consider taking valuable electives: Biochemistry, Genetics, Communication, Microbiology, Ethics, Foreign language